hovahyii/BTE3262-Final-Project---Automated-Gate/README.md

-# LDR Sensor with ESP8266-12E + Blynk IoT
+# Automated Gate System designed with Arduino Uno, Ultrasonic Sensor, Relay and Switch

 <img src="/overall.jpg">

-This project involves using an LDR sensor and a button in a Blynk app to control a servo motor and an LED.
-The LDR sensor is used to detect the ambient light level and open or close the servo motor based on the sensor's reading.
-The button in the Blynk app is used to turn an LED on or off.
-This project demonstrates the ability to remotely control physical devices using a Blynk app and an ESP8266 microcontroller.
+This project is about creating an automated gate system using an Arduino microcontroller.
+The system is designed to control the opening and closing of the gate through the use of an ultrasonic sensor, a relay, a servo motor, and buttons.
+The code provided incorporates the functionality of the gate opening when a car approaches it and also allows manual opening by pressing a button.
+The project is a simple yet effective demonstration of how microcontrollers like the Arduino can be used to automate physical systems and control various components such as relays, LEDs, and servo motors.

 <br/>